-Vice-Chancellor Professor John Last is joined on the management team of the University by Angela Robson, Deputy Vice-Chancellor; Neil Powell, Pro Vice-Chancellor (Academic); Angela Tubb, Academic Registrar; Professor Richard Sawdon-Smith, Dean of Media; and Professor Hilary Carlisle, Dean of Arts & Design.
+Vice-Chancellor Professor John Last is joined on the management team of the University by Angela Robson, Deputy Vice-Chancellor; Professor Neil Powell, Pro Vice-Chancellor (Academic); Angela Tubb, Academic Registrar; Professor Richard Sawdon-Smith, Dean of Media; and Professor Hilary Carlisle, Dean of Arts & Design.

-Neil Powell produces sculptural objects using a varied range of materials and idioms, from objects through to printed matter.
+Professor Powell produces sculptural objects using a varied range of materials and idioms, from objects through to printed matter.
 More visible collaborations include work with Dr Michael Corris and Art & Language, (‘The Artist Out of Work’, Museum of Modern Art, New York 2000).
 He also works with artists as diverse as Lawrence Weiner, Alfredo Jaar, and the late Ian Hamilton Finlay, whose works formed part of the successful exhibition ‘A Spectre at The Feast’, which he curated in downtown Manhattan, New York City.
-Neil Powell’s sculptural and written works attempt to problematise the linguistic turn in art from the mid 20th Century onward.
+Professor Powell’s sculptural and written works attempt to problematise the linguistic turn in art from the mid 20th Century onward.
 Of special interest are areas such as Concrete Poetry, Sculpture in all its guises, and forms of Conceptual and environmental art.
-Read Neil’s staff profile.
+Read Professor Powell’s staff profile.

 As Dean of Arts and Design at NUA, Professor Carlisle is responsible for the development and academic health of the BA courses in the Faculty.
 She is a member of the University’s Strategic Management Group, playing a key role in advising on academic developments and future plans.
 She has overall responsibility for taught postgraduate courses in the University and supervises research students engaged in practice-led doctoral research.
 Professor Carlisle continues to be involved in design education and research and her own digital textile design practice.
 Read Professor Carlisle’s staff profile.